Level/abstract-level/README.md

 ### Reading From Snapshots

-A snapshot is a lightweight "token" that represents the version of a database at a particular point in time.
+A snapshot is a lightweight "token" that represents a version of a database at a particular point in time.
 This allows for reading data without seeing subsequent writes made on the database.
 It comes in two forms:

 1. Implicit snapshots: created internally by the database and not visible to the outside world.
 2. Explicit snapshots: created with `snapshot = db.snapshot()`.
-Because it acts as a token, `snapshot` has no methods of its own besides `snapshot.close()`.
-Instead the snapshot is to be passed to database (or [sublevel](#sublevel)) methods like `db.iterator()`.
+Because it acts as a token, `snapshot` has no read methods of its own.
+Instead the snapshot is to be passed to database methods like `db.get()` and `db.iterator()`.
+This also works on sublevels.

 Use explicit snapshots wisely, because their lifetime must be managed manually.
 Implicit snapshots are typically more convenient and possibly more performant because they can handled natively and have their lifetime limited by the surrounding operation.
 That said, explicit snapshots can be useful to make multiple read operations that require a shared, consistent view of the data.